SEND choosing and applying for secondary school

 • whether the school has experience of young people with similar needs and what strategies have been effective

-• what the school's special educational needs policy is
+• what the school's special educational needs and disability policy is

 • how your young person would be supported in class